christosgalano/WordPress-on-Azure/docs/Part-2-IaC.md

 </details>

-Firstly, we create a Private DNS Zone and then link it to the vnet.
+Firstly, we create a private DNS zone and then link it to the vnet.

-Then we create the Private Endpoint and create the appropriate zone group in the newly created DNS Zone.
+Then we create the private endpoint and create the appropriate zone group in the newly created DNS zone.

 I strongly suggest that you use the **parent** element in order to avoid [resolve errors](https://learn.microsoft.com/en-us/azure/azure-resource-manager/troubleshooting/error-parent-resource?tabs=bicep).